DevilXD/aRez/docs/source/enums.rst

     what you can expect.
 Each member has ``name`` and ``value`` attributes, also accessible via ``str()`` and ``int()`` usage.

-    Trying to construct an enumeration member from incorrect input will result in `None` being returned instead of the enumeration member.
+    Trying to construct an enum member from incorrect input will result in `None` being returned instead of the enum member.
 This allows you to easily handle user input validation and conversion, assuming you will expect to get `None` there.
     You can easily test for the matched member with a simple if statement: